|

 - Even when shooting from unpolluted areas, the glow from distant urban areas can render stars on the horizon less visible.

 - Broadband light pollution filters can help in light polluted areas.
-Be aware that you will loose some color in the stars with these filters.
+Be aware that you will loose some color in the sky with these filters.

 |